ZubePB/SportResultsNotifier/ReadMe.md

 _by Zube Pierre Basali for __thecsharpacademy___

 ## Introduction
-This project is made to learn how to send email via an appliication using C#.
+This project is made to learn how to send email via an application using C#.
 Three method are used to fulfill it.

 ## Requirements